byteCoder41/byteCoder41/README.md

 # Hi there! 👋 I'm Subktgeen Babar

 I'm a passionate Software Engineer.
-I specialize in Java programming, problem solving, and have a strong foundation in Data Structures and Algorithms, Object-Oriented Programming, and Databases.
+I have strong foundation in Data Structures and Algorithms, Object-Oriented Programming, and Databases.
 I'm always excited to take on new challenges and find elegant solutions.

 ## 📫 Get in Touch